 - MCB8E and Collab are valuable resources that provide an excellent foundation for the topics we will discuss in class.
 I recommend that you first skim through the assigned reading pertinent to each class before it meets.
 Use the slides and reading assignments to "navigate" through the text.
 The topics we cover will be organized in a biological progression, and not necessarily in the order they are presented in the book.
 The online homework will enable you to assess your understanding of the topics before the exams.
-The questions are very similar to the ones you will see on exams, as again, many of them are previous years' exam questions.
+The questions are very similar to the ones you will see on exams, as again, most of them are previous years' exam questions.
 Use them to provide a context to organize your notes. - Understand, don't just memorize.
 Details do matter, but always keep the big picture in sight.
-Think of the biological context of the particular cellular process or component under discussion.
-Understanding why something occurs often makes it easier to appreciate how it happens.
+Think of the biological context of the particular cellular process under discussion.
+Understanding why something occurs often makes it easier to know how it happens.
 There's no escaping the fact that cells are complicated.
 That said there are some things that you just have to memorize.
 For starters, the single-letter abbreviations for the amino acids and the functionalities of their R groups. (e.g., D and E are both acidic; K and R are both basic; S, T and Y have "free" -OH groups; ILVM are hydrophobic; Y, F W are aromatic; etc).
-You'll have to memorize these structures for Biochemistry anyway so might as well get started on them now.
+You'll have to memorize the amino acid structures for Biochemistry anyway so you might as well get started on them now.
+You should also memorize the structures of ATP & GTP.